Study Abroad Scholarships

 The Benjamin A. Gilman scholarship program awards students studying abroad for a semester, summer, or academic year.
 The program, which awards up to $5,000 to each student, is meant especially for students with limited financial means and aims to diversify study abroad.
 To be eligible, students must receive the Federal Pell Grant, be a US citizen, and be accepted to/applying for study in a country that is not on the US State Department Travel Warning List.
 Students wishing to study a critical need language can win an additional $3,000 to support language study.

-Academic Year /Fall / Regular Summer - Early March
+Academic Year /Fall/Regular Summer - First Tuesday of March

 As part of the Generation Study Abroad initiative, IIE awards $2,000 travel grants to students who may not have otherwise participated in a study abroad experience.
 Student recipients will usual demonstrate financial need, status as a first generation college student or underrepresented student, and a lack of prior travel experience.
 Upon completion of their program abroad, students begome Generation Study Abroad Ambassadors and share their international experiences with their home communities.